 By Tiffany Harelik, MA

-If you are in pain, you have probably tried a lot of different techniques, herbs, devices and strategies to get out of pain.
+If you are in pain, you have probably tried a lot of different techniques, herbs, devices and strategies to get pain free.

 But have you looked to the one thing you do besides breathing, every day, as a potential source of chronic pain?
 Have you taken an inventory of your diet?